yugabyte/yugabyte-db/docs/content/stable/api/ysql/the-sql-language/statements/dml_fetch.md

 - The `FETCH FORWARD 0` variant fetches the row at the current position and leaves the current position unchanged.
 - The `FETCH NEXT` variant, the bare `FETCH` variant, the bare `FETCH FORWARD` variant, and the `FETCH FORWARD 1` variant all fetch the row immediately after the current position and update the current position to the just-fetched row.
 However, if before executing one of these `FETCH` variants, the current position is the last row in the result set, then the `FETCH` runs off the end of the available rows, an empty result is returned, and the cursor position is left _after_ the last row.
 There are no flavors of _after the last row_.
 It's a uniquely defined state so that following any number of invocations of `FETCH NEXT` in this state, `FETCH PRIOR` will then fetch the last row in the result set (and update the current position to that last row.)

 - The `FETCH PRIOR` variant, the bare `FETCH BACKWARD` variant, and the `FETCH BACKWARD 1` variant all fetch the row immediately before the current position and update the current position to the just-fetched row.
 However, if before executing one of these `FETCH` variants, the current position is the first row in the result set, then the `FETCH` runs off the start of the available rows, an empty result is returned, and the cursor position is left _before_ the first row.
 There are no flavors of _before the first row_.
-It's a uniquely defined state so that after following any number of invocations of `FETCH PRIOR` in this state, `FETCH NEXT` will then fetch the first row in the result set (and update the current position to that first row.)
+It's a uniquely defined state so that after following any number of invocations of `FETCH PRIOR` in this state, `FETCH NEXT` will then fetch the first row in the result set (and update the current position to that first row).\*

 - `FETCH ALL` and `FETCH FORWARD ALL` fetch all the rows from the row immediately after the current position through the last row, and the cursor position is left _after_ the last row.
 Of course, if when `FETCH ALL` (or `FETCH FORWARD ALL`) is invoked, the current position is the last row, or _after_ the last row, then an empty result is returned and the current position is left _after_ the last row.

 - `FETCH BACKWARD ALL` fetches all the rows from the row immediately before the current position through the first row, and the cursor position is left _before_ the first row.
-Of course, if when `FETCH BACKWARD ALL` is invoked, the current position is the first row, or _before_ the first row, then an empty result is returned and the current position is left _before_ the first row.
+Of course, if when `FETCH BACKWARD ALL` is invoked, the current position is the first row, or _before_ the first row, then an empty result is returned and the current position is left _before_ the first row.\*

 - The `FETCH :n` and `FETCH FORWARD :n` variants fetch exactly _:n_ rows forwards from and including the row after the current position when this many rows are available and otherwise just as many as there are to fetch analogously to how `FETCH FORWARD ALL` behaves.

-- The `FETCH BACKWARD :n` variant fetches exactly _:n_ rows backwards from and including the row before the current position when this many rows are available and otherwise just as many as there are to fetch analogously to how `FETCH BACKWARD ALL` behaves.
+- The `FETCH BACKWARD :n` variant fetches exactly _:n_ rows backwards from and including the row before the current position when this many rows are available and otherwise just as many as there are to fetch analogously to how `FETCH BACKWARD ALL` behaves.\*

 - The `FETCH ABSOLUTE :n` variant fetches the single row at exactly the indicated absolute position.
 The `FETCH RELATIVE :n` variant fetches the single row at exactly the indicated relative position (_:n_ can be negative) to the current row.
 For both `FETCH ABSOLUTE :n` and `FETCH RELATIVE :n`, the requested row might lie before the first row or after the last row.
 The outcome here is the same as it is when executing other `FETCH` variants cause the current position to fall outside the range from the first through the last row in the cursor's result set.
-Notice that _:n_ can be negative for both the `ABSOLUTE` and the `RELATIVE` variants.
+Notice that _:n_ can be negative for both the `ABSOLUTE` and the `RELATIVE` variants.\*

 - Each of the `FETCH FIRST` and `FETCH LAST` variants fetches, respectively, the first row or the last row.
-The meanings are therefore insensitive to the current cursor position, and each can be repeated time and again and will always produce the same result.
+The meanings are therefore insensitive to the current cursor position, and each can be repeated time and again and will always produce the same result.\*

-Notice that the three variants ,`FETCH FORWARD 0`, `FETCH BACKWARD 0`, and `FETCH RELATIVE 0`, all mean the same as each other.
+Notice that the three variants ,`FETCH FORWARD 0`, `FETCH BACKWARD 0`, and `FETCH RELATIVE 0`, all mean the same as each other.\*

+**\[\*\]** See the subsection [Beware Issue #6514](../../../cursors/#beware-issue-6514) in the generic section [Cursors](../../../cursors/).

 ### *name*